LGBTQ movements in the United States

-Overview
+Origin

 It is disputed when the LGBTQ rights movement began in the United States.
 The earliest date often claimed is that of 1924 in Chicago, with the founding of the Society for Human Rights.

-However, it is also argued that the beginning of the movement in the United States, after years of being highly controlled and hidden, successfully began in the 1940s in Los Angeles.
+However, it is also argued that the movement in the United States, after years of being highly controlled and hidden, successfully began in the 1940s in Los Angeles.
 One of the initial organizations was the Mattachine Society.
 A secretive society which later began to be associated with Communist values, the society became involved in politics and made its first appearance by supporting Henry A. Wallace and the Progressive Party during the presidential election of 1948.
 The Mattachine Society was led by Harry Hay and began to slowly gain national attention and membership.
 Some historians also mark the beginning of the movement as a 1965 gay march held in front of Independence Hall in Philadelphia to protest the dismissal of homosexual federal employees.

 An even later occurrence that is also said to have been the beginning of the movement for Gay Rights was the Stonewall Riots.
 On June 27, 1969 New York's Stonewall Inn bar was raided by police.
 Though this was a regular incident in gay bars like Stonewall, the reaction of its patrons, as they refused to leave and clashed with the raiding police officers, ultimately led to street riots.
 This event gave way to mass media attention on the issues facing the LGBT community and therefore increased public awareness, making it possible to have an influential movement.
 Some offer a less specific time for the beginning of the movement and argue that it was during the wake of World War II that the movement to protect gay and lesbian civil rights emerged.
 Men and women who participated in the military's homosexual world began to realize that it was a part of their identity.
 As they moved back to the cities they began to live their new lifestyle openly and in great numbers only to be severely oppressed by the police and the government.